 Sahale Glacier via Cascade Pass • 2 Day Ascent

 The Sahale Arm via Cascade pass is an excellent climb for beginner climbers.
 The route requires less time and is less technical than the Quien Sabe Glacier approach.
 From high camp we climb the Sahale Glacier to the base of the summit pyramid.
 There is a short rock scramble (class 3) to the 8,680-foot summit.
 The views from the summit are amazing with a 360-degree panorama of the Cascade Range.
 On the descent we rappel and down climb to the glacier.
 We also have of option of making a sunset summit climb on day one, descending from the summit pyramid as the sunsets over the North Cascades, returning to overnight at camp.
 It’s quite common to see mountain goats grazing along the Sahale Arm trail and at Sahale high camp.

 NW Alpine Guides is an authorized outfitter guide within North Cascades National Park

 Plan to arrive the day before the climb begins.

 Summit day starts early.
-The climb ascends the Quien Glacier from camp to the Boston Sahale Col. Our route traverses a rock and snow ridge before reaching the final summit pitch.
+The climb ascends the Sahale Glacier from camp to the base of the summit pyramid.
 We scramble rock (class 3) to the summit.
-The views from the summit are amazing with a 360 degree panorama of the Cascade Range.
-From here we have the option of descending the route or traversing the peak and descending the Sahale Arm to Cascade Pass.
+Rappel and descend to camp.
 After arriving back in camp, we pack our gear and return to the trailhead.